 Genciano “Nandy” Dagondon is the first manager of Camiguin Telephone Cooperative.
-During the pre-operation phase, he was hired by GTZ (now GIZ), the German government agency charged in the implementation of projects, as a Local Project Coordinator from 1992 to 1994 (the start of telephone network operation).
-This GTZ position is usually filled by a German telecom expert.
+During the pre-operation phase, he was hired by GTZ (now GIZ, the German government agency charged in the implementation of projects) in 1992 as the Local Project Coordinator.
+This consultant position is usually filled by a German telecom expert.
 He worked closely with GTZ consultants based in GTZ headquarters.
+CAMTECO network started operation in February 12, 1994.

-During his term until 1998, aside from managing the operation, these are some of his contribution to the project:
+During his term until 1998, aside from managing the operation, these are some of his contribution and achievements to the project:

 - Right-of-way negotiations for the towers and telephone posts